 Having one or more children can strain families financially

 As of 2015, the cost of raising a child until the age of 17 is about $233,610, which is an astronomical amount for many families in the United States.
-It is no longer feasible for many couples to have multiple children, especially as the pandemic goes on longer, child care costs rise, and few jobs offer flexibility for parents.
+It is no longer feasible for many couples to have multiple children, especially as childcare costs rise and few jobs offer flexibility for parents.

 Sometimes, the decision is permanent